 Organizations who are being left behind, without utilizing BI software, may soon find out that their competitors with an optimal BI solution will be able to do better market analysis, better strategy planning as well as implement better budget control.

 Although there are investments to be made at first, the pay-offs of a successful BI solution will soon show.
-Image by lumaxart.

 Companies without BI solutions often find it difficult to integrate financial and operational data to get a holistic overall view of the company’s performance.
-They thus fail to see some essential trends, which they could have utilized to their advantage had they known about it.
+They thus fail to see some essential trends, which they could have utilized to their advantage had they known about them.

-The risk however is also there, that an organization may not yet be ready for a sophisticated BI solution, and by spending resources and time on that, could put them backwards instead of forwards if the project fails.
+The risk however is also there, that an organization may not yet be ready for a sophisticated BI solution, and by spending resources and time on that, could put them backward instead of forwards if the project fails.

 Sometimes a simple Excel spreadsheet is more than adequate to meet the information needs of a particular small organization, and advanced software is thus unnecessary.